nirakaramishra-cse/Driver-Drowsiness-Detection-System/README.md

 ## 📝 Overview

 This project implements a **Real-Time Driver Monitoring System** using computer vision and machine learning techniques.
-It monitors the driver's facial features in real time to detect signs of drowsiness such as eye closure, yawning, and head pose estimation.
+It monitors the driver's facial features in real time to detect signs of drowsiness such as **eye closure, yawning, and head pose estimation**.
 When drowsiness is detected, the system triggers **audible alerts** and **desktop notifications** to warn the driver (🚗 💤 🔔).

 ## ✨ Key Features